SimplesHampero/femgoose/README.md

 `npm install`

+#### Development

+Nodemon is used to start / restart the application in development, you'll want to have this installed globally on your machine.
+You may need to use 'sudo' for this.

+`npm install -g nodemon`

 ### Configuration

 You'll then want to setup the applications configuration.
 You'll find two files in the config folder